-The globally recognized Gage Academy of Art Atelier programs are designed for artists who intend to pursue profound mastery in painting, drawing, or sculpture disciplines under the guidance of internationally-renowned teaching artists.
+The globally recognized Gage Academy of Art Atelier programs are designed for artists who intend to pursue profound mastery in painting, drawing, or sculpture disciplines under the guidance of internationally renowned teaching artists.
+Juliette Aristides started the Atelier program at Seattle's Gage Academy of Art where she served as Director of the Aristides Atelier from 1999 to 2022.
+This tradition of intensive instruction continues today with seven ateliers currently offered at Gage.

 Once in an Atelier, students will study and practice in an immersive, stimulating, and communal environment that fosters serious work ethic, the desire to hone and master their craft, and the means to embrace fine arts as a career.